TwistedOrange/project1/README.md

 `if ( $(‘.player1’).length === 4 ) { }`

 This statement returns the number of times the class ‘player1’ is used on the page.
 Since the code only adds this class after a token has been played, it represents how many cells are owned by each player.
-Once either player has placed four tokens on the board, I run `manageData.checkForWinner()` method to see if the current player has won the game.
+Once either player has placed four tokens on the board, the method `manageData.checkForWinner()` is called to determine if the current player has won the game.

 If the current player wins, the game is stopped (events are disabled), and a winning message is displayed.